 Propagation is from seed, which germinates quickly after treatment in boiling water, or from cuttings.

-Crotalaria cunninghamii is a short-lived (perrenial) shrub that grows upright and is widely distributed throughout the northern section of Western Australia, from the coast through to the deserts, mostly on drainage lines & sand dunes.
+Crotalaria cunninghamii is a short-lived (perennial) shrub that grows upright and is widely distributed throughout the northern section of Western Australia, from the coast through to the deserts, mostly on drainage lines & sand dunes.

-This flower species grows up to four metres high and with large oval-shaped, velvety grey-green leaves & foliage.
+This flower species grows up to four metres high with large oval-shaped, velvety grey-green leaves & foliage.
 But its most fascinating characteristic is its quantity of large, vivid green pea flowers that are finely striped with purplish-brown ‘veins’.

 The green bird flower mostly blooms from January to April in Perth or longer in its natural environment, followed by velvety, club-shaped seed pods around four to five cm in length.